haskellweekly/haskellweekly/data/newsletter/issue-186.markdown

   > This tutorial is based on a simple but realistic system under test (SUT), aiming to show some ways you can test and find bugs in such logic using PBT.

 - [Variational Autoencoders in Haskell, or: How I Learned to Stop Worrying and Turn My Friends Into Dogs](https://www.declanoller.com/2019/11/15/variational-autoencoders-in-haskell-or-how-i-learned-to-stop-worrying-and-turn-my-friends-into-dogs/) by Declan Oller
-  > If you frequently wander down the dark alleys of the computer science neighborhood of the internet, it won’t be too long before you bump into a strange man in a trench coat who says, "Hey, kid ... you ever try Functional Programming?"
+  > If you frequently wander down the dark alleys of the computer science neighborhood of the internet, it won't be too long before you bump into a strange man in a trench coat who says, "Hey, kid ... you ever try Functional Programming?"

 - [Winter is coming even more quickly](https://www.joachim-breitner.de/blog/758-Winter_is_coming_even_more_quickly) by Joachim Breitner
   > I explain how I improved the performance of an interpreter for WebAssembly written in Haskell by plucking some low-hanging fruit.